vacp2p/rfc-index/vac/1/coss.md

 * The *domain* is the conservancy for a set of specifications.
 * The *domain* is implemented as an Internet domain.
-* Each specification is a document together with references and attached resources.
+* Each specification is a text document together with references and attached resources.
 * A *sub-domain* is a initiative under a specific domain.

 Individuals can become members of the *domain* by completing the necessary legal clearance.
 The copyright, patent, and trademark policies of the domain must be clarified in an Intellectual Property policy that applies to the domain.

-Specifications exist as multiple pages, one page per version, (discussed below in "Branching and Merging"). which may be assigned URIs that MAY include an incremental number.
+Specifications exist as multiple pages, one page per version, (discussed below in "Branching and Merging"), which should be assigned URIs that MAY include an number identifier.

-Thus, we refer to new specifications by specifying its domain, sub-domain and short name.
+Thus, we refer to new specifications by specifying its domain, its sub-domain and short name.
 The syntax for a new specification reference is:

     <domain>/<sub-domain>/<shortname>

-For example, this specification is **rfc.vac.dev/vac/COSS**, if the status were **raw**.
+For example, this specification should be **rfc.vac.dev/vac/COSS**, if the status were **raw**.

-When awarded **draft** status, a number will be assigned to the specification.
+A number will be assigned to the specification when obtaining **draft** status.
 New versions of the same specification will be assigned a new number.
 The syntax for a specification reference is: